justin-marian/gps-tracker/README.md

 - **Secure Remote Access** (SSH) with port forwarding via **OpenSSH** and **AutoSSH**.
 - **DHCP Client** on `eth0` for automatic IP assignment.
 - **Python/Flask** environment for hosting a lightweight web server to display GPS data.
-- **IPv4/IPv6/TCP/Bluetooth** remain enabled by default for more robust connectivity, even if not directly used in this project.
+- **IPv4/IPv6/TCP/Bluetooth** remain enabled by default for more robust connectivity.

 ---